OpsMx/spinnaker-helm/README.md

 ## Securing Secret Credentails in the Halyard Git repo (Optional)

 **Note**: Secrets in Halyard are plain-text, storing them as-is in Git repository is a security concern.
-Hence, we will replace all the Secrets/passwords in halyard config with a placeholder before committing them to the Git repository.
+We can replace all the Secrets/passwords in halyard config with a placeholder before committing them to the Git repository.
 During the halyard pod startup, these secrets are evaluated to their original value through an init container.

 - Create one or more K8s secrets in the same namespace where Spinnaker is running, with your credentials.